andre-st/wahoo-utils/README.md

 ## Basics

-- Bolt runs an old Android operating system and is accessible via ADB over USB cable
+- Bolt runs an old Android operating system which is accessible via USB-Cable and the Android Debug Bridge (ADB) tool
-- there is app.webadb.com via Chrome and WebUSB when you are unable to install adb for some reason (some securtiy/privacy risk though)
+- there is [WebADB](https://app.webadb.com) via Chrome browser (using WebUSB) when you are unable to install ADB for some reason
+	(though some security/privacy risk)
 - Bolt authorizes ADB in debug mode:
 	1. power up without USB-Cable plugged in,
 	2. press POWER+UP+DOWN simultan.